Skip to content

 So, what are the different types of Shopify stores?

-There are four types of Shopify stores, namely single-product stores, niche stores, general stores, and hybrid stores.
+There are four types of Shopify stores: single-product stores, niche stores, general stores, and hybrid stores.

-And so, in this one now, I want to talk more practically about how this applies to the types of Shopify stores or stores you will build.
+So, in this one now, I want to discuss more practically how this applies to the types of Shopify stores you will build.

-Shopify + Shopify themes is basically where you get the ability to create any store that you want.
-Choosing the best type of store theme will be based on your goals, what you want to sell, and who your target market is.
+Shopify and Shopify themes allow you to create any store.
+The best store theme will depend on your goals, what you want to sell, and your target market.

-Because you’re creating a brand, and so there are differences.
-Are you building a one-product store, or are you building a multiple-product store?
+Because you’re creating a brand, there are differences.
+Are you building a one-product store or a multiple-product store?

 Are you selling to an older generation or a younger generation?

-But it’s also what we want to look at, even more, is just like overall, what type of store you’re building.
-There are a few ways to classify that – one is a general store, which would be a Shopify store that is broadened and sells anything, and the picture example here is Walmart.
+But we also want to look at, even more, what type of store you’re building overall.
+There are a few ways to classify that—one is a general store, which would be a Shopify store that is broadened and sells anything, and the picture example here is Walmart.
 Walmart is just the brand and doesn’t mean anything.

 Types Of Shopify Stores Categories